 It's really not all that difficult for most people — on most trips — to reduce their travel burden to a single bag with a fully-loaded weight of not more than 25 lbs (11kg).

 Beyond that may take more concentrated effort.
 Dedicated backpackers are not above drilling holes in their toothbrush handles, and cutting the tags off their teabags, in order to minimize weight.
 You won't find anything quite so extreme here, but you will observe an ongoing concern about whether or not the value of an item truly justifies the weight and bulk that it adds to your load.

-Click here for the first section of the …
+Click the button, below, for the first section of the annotated packing list.